cbworden/shake-doc/background.rst

 determine the best format for reliable presentation of the maps given the diverse audience, which includes scientists, businesses, emergency response agencies, media, and the general public.
-In an effort to simplify and maximize the flow of information to the public, we have developed a means of generating not only peak ground acceleration and velocity maps, but also an instrumentally-derived, estimated Modified Mercalli Intensity (MMI) map.
+In an effort to simplify and maximize the flow of information to general users, we have developed a means of generating not only PGA and PGV maps, but also an instrumentally-derived, estimated Modified Mercalli Intensity (MMI) map.
 This “instrumental intensity” map makes it easier to relate the recorded ground-motions to the expected felt and damage distribution.
-At the same time, we preserve a full range of utilities of recorded ground-motion data by producing maps of response spectral acceleration, which are not particularly useful to the general public, but which provide fundamental data for loss estimation and earthquake engineering assessments.
+At the same time, we preserve a full range of utilities of recorded ground-motion data by producing maps of response spectral acceleration, which are not particularly useful to the general public, yet which provide fundamental data for loss estimation and earthquake engineering assessments.

-ShakeMap provides maps of **peak** ground-acceleration, velocity and spectral acceleration maps as well as Modified Mercalli Intensity.
+As mentioned, ShakeMap provides maps of **peak** ground-acceleration, velocity and spectral acceleration maps as well as Modified Mercalli Intensity.
 Intensity ShakeMaps depict estimated intensities derived from peak ground motions as well as (optionally) from reported intensities.
 Intensity maps make it easier to relate the recorded and estimated ground motions to the expected felt and damage distributions.
-Estimating intensities from ground shaking is based on analyses of intensities reported near recorded seismic stations for past earthquakes.
-The legend on the ShakeMap indicates which relationship was used to estimate intensities from ground motions, and vice versa (see the ShakeMap :ref:`technical-guide`).
+Estimating intensities from ground shaking is done using equations based on analyses of intensities reported near recorded seismic stations for past earthquakes, e.g., :ref:`Wald et al. \(1999b\) <wald1999b>` or :ref:`Worden et al. \(2012\) <worden2012>`.
+The legend on the ShakeMap indicates which relationship was used to estimate intensities from ground motions, and vice versa (see the ShakeMap :ref:`technical-guide` for more details).

 Station locations are the best indicator of where the map is most accurate: Near seismic stations the shaking is well constrained by data; far from such